INSTANT VIEW-Reaction to the death of U.S. Supreme Court Justice Ginsburg | Politics

 Following are reactions to Ginsburg's death: U.S. PRESIDENT DONALD TRUMP

 "She led an amazing life.
-What else can you say?
-She was an amazing woman," the Republican president told reporters after learning of Ginsburg's death following a campaign rally in Minnesota.
-"I'm sad to hear that."
+What else can you say.
+She was an amazing woman," the Republican president told reporters after learning of Ginsburg's death after a campaign rally in Minnesota.
+"I’m sad to hear that."
 SUPREME COURT CHIEF JUSTICE JOHN ROBERTS

 "Our Nation has lost a jurist of historic stature.
 We at the Supreme Court have lost a cherished colleague.
 Today we mourn, but with confidence that future generations will remember Ruth Bader Ginsburg as we knew her - a tireless and resolute champion of justice."
 U.S. SENATE MAJORITY LEADER MITCH MCCONNELL